apereo/cas/cas-server-documentation/installation/Whitelist-Authentication.md

 title: CAS - Whitelist Authentication
 ---

 # Whitelist Authentication

-Whitelist authentication components fall into two categories: Those that accept a set of credentials stored directly in the configuration and those that accept a set of credentials from a file resource on the server.
+Whitelist authentication components fall into two categories:
+Those that accept a set of credentials stored directly in the configuration and those that accept a set of credentials from a file resource on the server.

-These are:
-* `AcceptUsersAuthenticationHandler`
-* `FileAuthenticationHandler`

-## Authentication Components
+## Configuration

 Support is enabled by including the following dependency in the WAR overlay:

 ```xml